wsxyanua/DogLog/README.md

 ## Author

-**LogDog** was developed by X3RX3S.
+**LogDog** is writen by X3RX3S.
 Contributions and pull requests are welcome!
+Or send me a DM on instagram @mindfuckerrrr